adityarathnam/aboutme/README.md

 ### **SENIOR FRONTEND DEVELOPER**
 ### MIRO

 Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
-I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides
+I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides.

 ### **FRONTEND DEVELOPER**
 ### Booking.com